 The two formulations featured here, RNX-57 and RNX-71V, were borne out of an extensive development program that spanned over two years of personal experimental work.
 The initial phase of research was published earlier in the Experiments with Potassium Nitrate - Epoxy Formulations web page.

 The goal of developing an epoxy/potassium nitrate-based rocket propellant was seen as a logical next step following my experience with the sugar-based propellants.
 Although the sugar-based propellants are very nearly ideal for the beginning (as well as advanced) AER experimenter, they do have certain drawbacks.
 Key shortcomings lie in the physical and mechanical properties, such as brittleness, and their hygroscopic nature.
 Residual moisture present in the propellant after casting can also lead to inhibitor disbonding.
-Additionally, the fact that the sugar propellants are cast at elevated temperatures has always been a somewhat contentious issue, despite sugar propellant's impressive safety record.
+Additionally, the fact that the sugar propellants are cast at elevated temperatures has always been a somewhat contentious issue, despite experiments demonstrating the safety of this process, supported by the propellant's impressive safety record.
 The RNX composite propellants eliminate these issues, possessing excellent physical and mechanical properties, have reasonable performance power, are non-hygroscopic, and are produced by a cold-casting technique.
-This latter feature, together with the use of the highly stable, low-energy KN oxidizer, makes for one of the safest-to-produce and safest-to-handle rocket propellants available to the AER enthusiast.
+This latter feature, together with the use of the highly stable, low-energy KN oxidizer, makes for one of the safest-to-produce, safest-to-handle and safest-to-use rocket propellants available to the AER enthusiast.

 What specifically makes epoxy suitable for use in a rocket propellant ?
 Epoxy plays a dual role, serving as fuel and binder.
 As a fuel, epoxy has good combustion characteristics, with a respectable energy content, and is a material that decomposes by pyrolysis (goes directly from solid to gas) upon heating.
 As a binder, epoxy has superb mechanical strength and toughness, good machineability (can be readily cut, drilled, milled, turned, etc.), is safe to use (with reasonable precautions), utilizes two-part curing (no evaporative solvents involved) and has low viscosity (allowing high solids loading).
 Epoxy's unique adhesive traits are also well suited to propellant usage.
 Epoxy bonds "like a bear" to most materials, making for superb bonding of grain inhibitor material, for example.
 Conversely, epoxy has zero adhesion to certain materials such as polyethylene.
 This is very convenient, allowing for easy removal from grain moulds lined with polyethylene sheet.
 Epoxy has only slight adhesion to PVC, making this a good candidate for mould material.